How to deal with Expressive personality types at work

 - Try to show how your ideas will improve his or her image

 - Relate to the need to share information, stories, and experience

 - Agree clearly and often

 - Remember to be warm and approachable at all times

-- Work to minimize his or her direct involvement with details or personal conflicts
+- Work to minimise his or her direct involvement with details or personal conflicts